OctopusDeploy/blog/blog/2021-12/best-webinars-of-2021/index.md

 - An overview of the Octopus API and why it’s useful
 - How to manage access with API keys
-- Different ways to make API calls (Octopus.Client, CLI, Custom scripts in the language of your choice)
+- Different ways to make API calls (Octopus.Client, CLI, custom scripts in the language of your choice)
 - How to save time by automating custom or repetitive tasks

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ACb2sHWoZto" frameborder="0" allowfullscreen></iframe>

 ## Summary

-We've run some world-class webinars in 2021 that we're really proud of, and I'm excited about what we're going to do in 2022 with some great new people on the team, new features landing as well as some really interesting things we are aiming to do in the Community.
+We ran some world-class webinars in 2021 that we're really proud of.
+I'm excited about what we're going to do in 2022 with great new people on the team, new features, and interesting things we're aiming to do in the community.

-Our pipeline for the first quarter of 2021 is already looking full, but if you have an idea for a webinar that you'd like to see or even an improvement we can make on webinars, please email us at [webinars@Octopus.com](mailto:webinars@Octopus.com).
+Our pipeline for the first quarter of 2021 is already looking full, but if you have an idea for a webinar you'd like to see, or improvements we can make with out webinars, please email us at [webinars@octopus.com](mailto:webinars@octopus.com).

+Happy deployments!